RKA2020/Maplet-GutData/README.md

 # **Getting Started with the Project**

-To get started, we first downloaded and saved the supplementary dataset from the above paper.
+To get started, we first downloaded and saved the supplementary datasets.

 You can find the supplementary data [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6342642/).